LSIR/gender-tracker/activelearning/README.md

 Contains all methods that can be used to transform news articles in an xml format into a representation that can be stored in the PostgreSQL database.
 This package also contains methods to extract annotated articles to xml files, with the format:

+### Frontend

+The frontend is implemented with the VueJS framework.